kur0gir1/ZeroDay/README.md

 # ZeroDay Protocol - Game Design Document (GDD)

 ## Overview
-ZeroDay Protocol is a cyberpunk-style quiz game that challenges players with confusing multiple-choice questions about IT security and tech, but with a twist: the game actively messes with the player's experience by glitching the UI, screwing with timers, and scrambling answers.
+ZeroDay Protocol is a cyberpunk-style quiz game that challenges players with confusing multiple-choice questions about IT, but with a twist: the game actively messes with the player's experience by glitching the UI, screwing with timers, and scrambling answers.

 You're not just answering questions — you're battling a hostile system that doesn't want you to win.

 ## Objective
 - Enter your hacker alias.
-- Answer questions across four difficulty categories (General, Easy, Moderate, Hard) with tricky, misleading options.
+- Answer questions across four difficulty categories (General, Easy, Moderate, Hard).
 - Survive system glitches designed to disrupt your focus.
 - Score points based on accuracy and question difficulty.
 - Beat the clock — but watch out, because the clock might cheat on you.